 Keeping track of supplier bills helps you avoid missed payment dates and maintain strong relationships with suppliers.
 Keep track of all your bills by entering them when you receive them, paying them on time, and checking your upcoming due dates regularly.

 Payroll must comply with Fair Work Awards, Superannuation Guarantee, and Single Touch Payroll (STP) Reporting.
 Accurate payroll is essential for ensuring your employees are paid correctly and preventing your business from incurring penalties.
 Reliable bookkeeping can support seamless payroll processing by maintaining records of super contributions, leave balances, and wage adjustments.
-For the 2025–26 financial year, the Superannuation Guarantee rate is 11.5%, increasing to 12% from 1 July 2025.
-Ensuring your payroll software reflects the current rate is essential for STP Phase 2 compliance.
+For small businesses, bookkeeping for payroll in 2025-26 means configuring your software to the current Superannuation Guarantee rate of 12% — effective from 1 July 2025 and fixed permanently with no further increases scheduled.
+Whether you use Xero, MYOB, or QuickBooks, ensure every FY2025-26 pay run reflects 12%.

 All receipts, invoices, contracts, bank statements, payroll documents, and loan records must be stored digitally and organised.
 The ATO requires businesses to keep records for at least 5 years.
 Document Organisation Helps You Avoid Last-Minute Stress During BAS, EOFY, or Audit.